Copper futures rise marginally on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by Rs 1.55, or 0.37 per cent, at Rs 425.20 per kg in a business turnover of 3,796 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by 25 paise, or 0.06 per cent, at Rs 433.75 per kg in a business turnover of 4,268 lots.

 PTI